sean-gugler/DeathmazeFairPlay/README.md

 * Double-space is properly prevented.
 Previously it mistakenly prevented a second space only after first letter of second word was started, as in:  WORD_L_
 * Torch count now increments if you "get box" then "get torch" and it's the only box you're carrying.
 Previously it would be off by one.
 (For fun, try this in a retail edition and then "drop torch"!
 Repeat all three commands for endless entertainment walking backwards through the font.)
 * Boxed torches in your inventory count towards the carry limit.
+* Display would flicker while rotating during monster's approach by torchlight.
-* Move forward into wall during monster encounter, "splat" remains and doesn't flicker.
+* Move forward into wall during monster encounter, "splat" now remains and doesn't flicker.
+* Entering a verb/noun action instead of moving during monster's approach would accelerate its arrival.
 * Always time to read fate about "the body".
 Message would briefly flicker if you did an action with a text result, such as "open box".
 * Open a door, then immediately open it again.
 Moving forward would print "splat".
 It now correctly moves forward.
 * If you drop the lit torch, you could temporarily escape the monster by killing a dog.